 Here’s a shocker: not everyone makes games for the money.
 In fact, there are plenty who’d be quite satisfied just to have someone play their creation.
 A prime example of this would be game jams, as during these, a lot of people create free games.
 No price tag, just the game, available for everyone to experience.
 But why would anyone work hard on creating a game, and then not charge for it?
 Welcome to The Indie Post.

 Why indeed.
 Well, there’s the desire to show off for starters; a feeling I’m sure most are familiar with.
 Nothing wrong with that though.
 Heck, I’d almost say it’s part of what makes us human!
 Besides, why shouldn’t you brag about your creation, after all that programming, drawing, animating, etc.?
-Fact is, you’re bound to reach a wider audience if there’s no admission fee, as people tend to be more willing to take a chance if finances aren’t part of the equation.
+The fact is, you’re bound to reach a wider audience if there’s no admission fee, as people tend to be more willing to take a chance if finances aren’t part of the equation.

 I mean, think about it for a second.
 You’ve just wrapped up a month-long development cycle on a brand new [insert genre here], ready for the world to see (and play) it.
 At this point, you’ll have to make a tough choice: do you monetize it at the risk of a potentially smaller user base, or release it for free, allowing everyone to join the party?
 You’d be surprised as to how many actually choose the latter.